Funding opportunity

 What we're looking for

-MRC CoREs will be beacons of excellence in research culture, equality, diversity, and inclusion, leadership models, and innovation.
+An MRC CoRE should be distinct in the context of other national and international activities and its research positioned in the context of ongoing investments across MRC and the broader landscape, synergising with or capitalising upon existing knowledge and investments where relevant.
 These major investments should be outward facing, harnessing the best talent in the UK to deliver upon their proposed vision and providing a stimulating environment to train the next generation of researchers and technologists.

 Applications can be from a single research organisation or in partnership across multiple organisations.
 Applications may include project partners.